 Help Other Kids

-Sometimes a child might be fighting an illness for a long time or need help with their reading or at school.
-All kids should have the chance to focus on being a kid and having fun, and there are things you can do to help make sure they have what they need so they can do just that.
+All kids should have a fighting chance to focus on being a kid and having fun.
+There are things you can do now to help make sure they do just that.

 Did you know…

 of people in poverty are kids.

 of America’s fourth graders don’t read at a proficient level.